LFB-MRI/MagneticReadoutProcessing/documentation/thesis/thesis_document.md

 The use of analogue sensors is purposefully avoided, though they are suitable for more precise measurements and extended measuring ranges.
 They are excluded because they require more carefully designed circuits and more complicated energy management.
 In the context of the desired goal of developing a cost-efficient and universally expandable Hall sensor interface, the decision in favour of digital sensors seems appropriate.

+Another point that contributed to the selection of this module is the availability of the sensor (+ic)s as a ready-made and readily available evaluation module.
+This ensured that the electrical design is verified by the manufacturer so that the sensor could be operated with the correct electrical parameters.
+On the other hand, it is possible to evaluate several sensors in a shorter time, as a separate (+pcb) has to be produced here.

 The table \ref{List_of_in_unified_firmware_implemented_digital_magnetic_field_sensors_with_focus_on_different_sensor_capabilities.csv} shows a selection of sensors for which hardware and software support has been implemented.
 The resolution of the selected sensors covers the expected range of values required by the various magnets to be tested.